kenmoini/blue-forge/README.md

 # Blue Forge - Ansible and Terraform powered IBM Cloud Deployments

+The following QuickStart Examples are great to do an initial test of your IBM Cloud account access - for more robust environment automation skip down to the ***Workshops*** section.

 ## QuickStart Examples - Prerequisites

 - An SSH key pair located at `~/.ssh/id_rsa{.pub}` - otherwise, modify `vars/examples.yml` to reflect the path to your key pair